uschpc/webportal-netlify-gatsby/src/user-guides/hpc (discovery and endeavour)/getting-started-endeavour.md

 - **/home1** is a network file system for storing configuration files and personal scripts.
 Each CARC user has a 100 GB home directory quota.

 - **/project**: Assignment to a project gives you access to a subdirectory of the /project parallel file system.
-Managed by a Principal Investigator, this is where you have access to 5 TB (default minimum; 10 TB maximum) of storage space (shared among the project's members), and where you can collaborate and share files with your research group.
+Managed by a Principal Investigator, this is where you have access to a maximum of 10 TB of storage space (shared among the project's members), and where you can collaborate and share files with your research group.
 Use this high-performance file system for most of your research computing work at CARC.
+If more than 10 TB of storage is needed, it can be purchased in 5 TB increments for $40/TB/year.
+See the [Accounts and Allocations page](/user-information/accounts) for more information.

 - **/scratch** and **/scratch2** are two parallel file systems that are shared among all CARC users.
 These file systems can be used for storing data temporarily and running I/O intensive jobs.
 Each CARC user receives a 10 TB quota for each of /scratch and /scratch2.